Obtuse-Goose/karaokebunny-extension/readme.md

 Play Karaoke from a web browser.
 Queue songs straight from your phone!

-See also the KaraokeBunny mobile app that allows users to manag the play queue: https://github.com/Obtuse-Goose/karaokebunny-app
+See also the KaraokeBunny mobile app that allows users to manage the play queue: https://github.com/Obtuse-Goose/karaokebunny-app

 Credits:
 QR Code generator: David Shim JS https://davidshimjs.github.io/qrcodejs/